skulpt/skulpt/app_a.rst

    last lines of code that you wrote, or what is the new test case that fails?
 #.
 What have you tried so far, and what have you learned?

-|rle_open| Good instructors and helpers will also do something that should not
-offend you: they won't believe when you tell them *"I'm sure all the input routines are working just fine, and that I've set up the data correctly!"*.
+Good instructors and helpers will also do something that should not offend you: they won't believe when you tell them *"I'm sure all the input routines are working just fine, and that I've set up the data correctly!"*.
 They will want to validate and check things for themselves.
 After all, your program has a bug.
 Your understanding and inspection of the code have not found it yet.
 So you should expect to have your assumptions challenged.
-And as you gain skills and help others, you'll need to do the same for them.   |rle_close|
+And as you gain skills and help others, you'll need to do the same for them.

 When you find the bug, take a second to think about what you could have done to find it faster.
 Next time you see something similar, you will be able to find